 We establish reserves using estimated claim rates and claim amounts in estimating the ultimate loss on delinquent loans.
 The estimated claim rates and claim amounts represent our best estimates of what we will actually pay on the loans in default as of the reserve date and incorporate anticipated mitigation from rescissions.
 We rescind policies and deny claims in cases where we believe our policy allows us to do so.
 Therefore, when establishing our loss reserves, we do not include additional loss reserves that would reflect an adverse development from ongoing dispute resolution proceedings, including those with Countrywide, or from ongoing disagreements over the interpretation of our policy, including those with Freddie Mac related to the computation of the aggregate loss limit under a pool insurance policy.
-For more information regarding Countrywide and the Freddie Mac disagreement, see "- We are subject to the risk of private litigation and regulatory proceedings."
+For more information regarding our legal proceedings with Countrywide and the Freddie Mac disagreement, see "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future."